0xJs/0xjs.github.io/_posts/2022-12-11-What-is-the-MFA-status-of-your-users.md

 ```

 ### Get-AzureADPrivilegedRolesOverview
-Well we already created a overview of all roles and its membercount and members for all used Azure AD roles, but I also wanted to have this overview for the privileged roles which we discussed earlier.
-So I created `Get-AzureADPrivilegedRolesOverview`.
+We already created a overview of all active roles and its members, but I also wanted to have this overview for the privileged roles which we discussed earlier.
+So I created `Get-AzureADPrivilegedRolesOverview`:

 ```powershell
 Function Get-AzureADPrivilegedRolesOverview{